GDxU/ypilot/README-yp.md

     a new Worm ?worm is added

 This alternate form of the above effect should be used when no adjectives are explicitly specified.

+    a copy ?copy of ?original is added which is
+      Wiggly with frequency 42
+      Located with position ?pos

+This effect adds a new thing `?copy` to the game, which is a copy of `?original` that has been modified by setting the adjective properties listed.
+Like `a new ... is added`, the `which is ...` part may be omitted, in which case the copy is identical to the original except for the thing number.
+This is a (somewhat) shallow copy: any other things referenced by the copied adjective properties are not themselves copied, but rather shared between the copy and the original.

     ?thing is removed